-Fort Steele Heritage Town offers 14 grade school programs which are delivered by trained and costumed interpreters.
+Fort Steele Heritage Town offers over 14 grade school programs which are delivered by trained and costumed interpreters.
 All of these programs are designed to fit with specific curriculum components and have a recommended grade level.

 Here’s a sampling of programs being offered; check the web link for more.

 The Home Sweet Home (Grades K+) – Develop an appreciation for the domestic life of a 19th century family, by actively participating in activities such as washing clothes on a scrub board, baking in a wood stove and churning butter.
 Of course, the sweetest things in life are earned with hard work, especially when it’s homemade ice cream you will be making.